Where does my score come from?

 With so many factors affecting your score from month to month, it can be hard to tell how much of an impact your efforts are making.
 Thankfully, a number of free online services allow you to monitor your progress.

-You’ll get custom tips to improve your score, notifications when you miss a payment and personalized offers for loans, mortgages and credit cards that suit your current credit.
+Those include custom tips to improve your score, notifications when you miss a payment and personalized offers for loans, mortgages and credit cards that suit your current credit.
 You can also check your credit report for any errors that might be damaging your reputation.

 By keeping a close eye on your credit, you’ll be able to get your score in the green and unlock money-saving rates that will pay off for years to come.